faraadi/nord-ui/site/src/assets/documents/flex.md

 </div>
 <br>

-You can define equal width only on some screen size. you `.[size]-auto` where, size is one of screen sizes.
+You can define equal width only on some screen sizes. use `.[size]-auto` where, size is one of screen sizes.

 For example `.lg-auto` will shares width equally only on large screens.